nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ## Implementation
 ### Unit Good Class
 The Unit good class keep track of the unit goods in the warehouse.
-A unit good is the template, holding the specific details such as SKU, name, description and [Capacity](#capacity-enumeration)
 #### Description
+Unit goods will be stored as a HashMap<String, UnitGood> in the warehouse with the key being a unique SKU as a string and the value is the actual Unit Good.

+A unit good is a template good, holding the specific details such as SKU, name, description and [Capacity](#capacity-enumeration).

 ![Unit Good Class Diagram](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/AY2122S2-CS2113T-T09-4/tp/master/docs/diagrams/UnitGood.puml)

-Unit goods will be stored as a HashMap<String, UnitGood> in the warehouse with the key being a unique SKU as a string and the value is the actual Unit Good.
+When a Unit Good is added, Simplst will also add a Good of the same SKU with 0 quantity.
+This is to indicate that Simplst knows that this Unit Good is tied to the corresponding Good of the same SKU.

-This means that to update a Unit Good details, there is a need to first remove the Unit Good from the HashMap, then add a new instance of the Unit Good.
-This is to ensure that existing Unit Goods will not be incorrectly overwritten
+To update a Unit Good details, there is a need to first remove the Unit Good from the HashMap, then add a new instance of the Unit Good.

-The class diagram will be shown below.
+This design is intentional to ensure that existing Unit Goods will not be incorrectly overwritten.

 ### Good Class
 A Goods class will extend the unit good class.
-It will contain the extra variable of quantity which is meant to show the current quantity the warehouse contains.
 #### Description
-Similar to Unit Goods, the Goods will be stored as a HashMap<String, Good> in the warehouse with the key being the SKU as a string and the value is the actual Good.
+Similar to [Unit Goods](#unit-good-class), the Goods will be stored as a LinkedHashMap<String, Good> in the warehouse with the key being the SKU as a string and the value is the actual Good.

+The Good Class contains the extra variable of quantity which is meant to show the current quantity the warehouse contains in its inventory now.

 ![Good Class Diagram](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/AY2122S2-CS2113T-T09-4/tp/master/docs/diagrams/Good.puml)

-The Goods class allows for the creation of orderline objects which has the following attributes: id, name, quantity and description.
-Each attribute can be obtained using public get methods, and the attribute quantity can be set using the public set method.
+When a good is being added into Simplst, it will first check for its corresponding UnitGood by checking if a UnitGood with the same SKU is known by Simplst.
+Simplst will then add the quantity specified to the LinkedHashMap of Goods stored in the warehouse.

+If the SKU is not known, this means that a UnitGood of the same SKU has to be added first.

 ### Capacity Enumeration
 The Capacity enum is meant as a heuristic to determine the size of a unit good and good.